 Introduction

-Scars are an inevitable part of the skin's healing process after an injury, surgery, or skin disease.
+Scars are an inevitable part of the skin healing process after an injury, surgery, or skin disease.
 However, they can sometimes remain red and visible longer than expected, which can be a source of discomfort and concern.

 In this article, we will explore the causes of scar redness, the healing phases, as well as the best strategies to prevent and treat them.